 '\$name' is interpreted as the name of a column, parameter or constant.
 Constants are defined globally through the variable org-table-formula-constants.
-If you have the 'constants.el' package, it will also be used to resolve constants, including natural constants like '\$h' for Planck's constant, and units like '\$km' for kilometers.
+If you have the 'constants.el' package, it will also be used to resolve constants, including natural constants like '\$h' for Planck's constant, and units like '\$km' for kilometers2.
 Column names and parameters can be specified in special table lines.
-These are described below, see Section 3.4.8 [Advanced features], page 19.
+These are described below, see Section 3.5.8 [Advanced features], page 21.
+All names must start with a letter, and further consist of letters and numbers.